multiversx/mx-sdk-specs/sdk-core/transactions-outcome-parsers/transaction_logs.md

 ## TransactionLogs

-A class containing the logs of the transaction.
+A dto containing the logs of the transaction.

 ```
-class TransactionLogs:
+dto TransactionLogs:
     address: string;
     events: List[TransactionEvents];
 ```